adarwoo/modbus_relay/docs/user_manual.md

    * Fault codes

 # Operations overview
-The Modbus Relay Device is a configurable relay controller with Modbus RTU communication.<br/>
+The Modbus Relay Device is a configurable relay device with Modbus RTU communication.<br/>
 This section describes how to configure and operate the device, including its default settings, configuration mode, and reset process.

 ## Simple operation